 The words use, abuse, and addiction or dependence are frequently used to talk about problems with drugs or alcohol.
 But it is critical to understand the difference as you are working through recovery.

-- USE – Substance use is the consumption of alcohol or drugs, whether it’s a cocktail at a social event or taking a prescription drug for a medical condition.
-For many people, substance use is occasional, and they are able to self-regulate.
+- Use: Substance use is alcohol or drugs, whether it’s a cocktail at a social event or taking a prescription drug for a medical condition.
+For many people, substance use is occasional, and they can self-regulate.
 For one in 10 people, substance use leads to abuse or dependency.

-- DEPENDENCE – Substance dependence is having an addiction to alcohol or drugs.
-This means that you are physically dependent on the substance, and may have severe withdrawal symptoms if you were to quit.
-It also means that you can’t control your use of the substance, and feel as if you “need” it to function, even if it is actually impairing your ability to function.
+- Dependence: Substance dependence has an addiction to alcohol or drugs.
+This means that you are physically dependent on the substance and may have severe withdrawal symptoms if you quit.
+It also means that you can’t control your use of the substance and feel as if you “need” it to function, even if it is actually impairing your ability to function.

 In the case of legal substances, the line between use and abuse is often blurred.
 Are a couple of beers in the evening after work considered use or abuse?
 What about smoking a pack of cigarettes every day or drinking cup after cup of coffee?
 It may seem simple, but for many people, it doesn’t take much to step over the line from responsible use into abuse and then dependence.